tyeen/alfred2-wf-scroll-direction/README.md

 # Alfred 2 workflow Scroll Direction
-Alfred 2 workflow to show and change the scroll direction of OS X.
+Alfred 2 workflow to show and change the scroll direction of System Prefrences on OS X.
+> I've only tested on OS X 10.9 Mavericks.
+I think it should work on 10.8.x or 10.7.x :)

 If you're using both trackpad and mouse (as me), and prefer different scroll direction for them, this tool maybe fit for you.

-###Note
-I've only tested this on OS X 10.9 Mavericks.
-I think it should work on 10.8.x or 10.7.x :)

 ## Installation
 You can download the [Scroll Direction.alfredworkflow](https://github.com/tyeen/alfred2-wf-scroll-direction/raw/master/Scroll%20Direction.alfredworkflow) and import to Alfred 2.